mertio/beat-generating-tutorial/README.md

 # Beat Generating Tutorial

-This is a tutorial for generating beats from your own songs for the SideQuest game "Hit The Stars Unlimited".
+This is a tutorial for generating beats from your own songs for the SideQuest game "Hit The Stars".
 It is public and free for anyone to use.
 <br><br>
-You should get an "output" file that has folders with the names of your songs and in these folders should be files such as:
+At the end of it you should get an "output" file that has folders with the names of your songs and in these folders should be files such as:
 <br><br>
 -> songname (folder)
 <br>